fanjindong/pycached/docs/decorators.rst

 Decorators
 ==========

-aiocache comes with a couple of decorators for caching results from asynchronous functions.
+pycached comes with a couple of decorators for caching results from asynchronous functions.
 Do not use the decorator in synchronous functions, it may lead to unexpected behavior.

 ..  _cached:

 cached
 ------

-.. automodule:: aiocache
+.. automodule:: pycached
   :members: cached

 .. literalinclude:: ../examples/cached_decorator.py